dtom7/sar/README.md

-## A simple search and replace (sar) tool for UTF-8 encoded text files
+# A simple text search and replace (sar) tool for UTF-8 encoded text files

     USAGE: